Alhvynkaris/Project-Alhvynkaris/Mechanics/Magic.md

 The mana cost of a Foo-th Circle is more technically a mana throughput limit.
 A First Circle rune has a maximum throughput of 100 aou.
 Any more, and the rune will [[Magic#Overcasting|*overcast*]].
 For reference, 1 aou equals 1 joule, and a boxer's punch applies 700-1000J.
 A First Circle mage typically has around 150-300 aou on them at all times, and so are technically weaker than a boxer.

-Luckily, each Circle up doubles the mana throughput, and on average, triples a mage's mana capacity.
+Luckily, each Circle up multiplies the mana throughput by 10, and on average, multiplies a mage's mana capacity by 100[^7].

 | Circle | Max Aou Throughput | Max Aou Capacity |
 | ------ | ------------------ | ---------------- |